emmanuelaboah/Machine-Learning-and-Data-Science/README.md

-# Data_Science_Course
+# Data_Science
-This repo contains source codes of projects, documentation and resources related to Data Science
+This repo contains source codes of side projects (aside from my Ph.D research), documentation and resources related to Data Science